andreazann/SagradaBoardgame/README.md

 	- managed reconnection of players to the lobby and room of ongoing game
 	- designed a protocol to communicate via Socket without using Serializable methods.
 Contents to send are encoded with markers in a string

+## Game limitations

-## Game limitations: this game is only supported by UNIX systems and with JDKx
+This game is only supported by UNIX systems and with JDKx

 ## Instructions to run the Jar: